How carbon vacancies can affect the properties of group IV color centers in diamond: A study of thermodynamics and kinetics: RESULTS AND DISCUSSION

-We first used the NEB method to compute the lowest energy diffusion pathway for an isolated $V_{\rm C}$ in diamond and then calculated the barrier height ($E_b^{V_{\rm C}}$) for that particular lowest energy pathway.
+We now turn to the formation of complexes of the $V_{\rm C}$ with XV color centers in diamond.
+The first step in our model calculation is to compute the barrier height of diffusion for an isolated $V_{\rm C}$ in diamond as a function of the charge state of the vacancy $q$.
+We used the NEB method to compute the lowest energy diffusion pathway for an isolated $V_{\rm C}$ in diamond and then calculated the barrier height ($E_b^{V_{\rm C}}$) for that particular lowest energy pathway.
 We then hypothesized that this barrier height would also depend upon the charge state of the isolated $V_{\rm C}$.
 To test our hypothesis we performed a model calculation in which we computed the barrier height for diffusion of the $V_{\rm C}$ as a function of the charge state of the vacancy, $q$.
-It is important to realize that in our actual DFT calculation we can not directly alter the charge state of the $V_{\rm C}$ in diamond.
-We can, however, modulate the total charge of the supercell which contains the isolated $V_{\rm C}$ and this charge is redistributed throughout the supercell as a result of the DFT calculation.
-We then used the DDEC6 method (see Section \ref{methods}) to compute the charge state of the $V_{\rm C}$ for a particular choice of the total charge of the supercell which contains the isolated $V_{\rm C}$ (we chose nine different values for the total charge of the system from $-6$ to $+2e$).
-We note that our barriers for the neutral isolated $V_{\rm C}$ and the isolated $V_{\rm C}^-$ of about 2.6~eV and 3~eV, respectively, are in good agreement with other theoretical values of 2.6~eV and 3.5~eV~\cite{Deak}.
-The results for the various centers are shown in Fig. \ref{fig:charge_diff}.
+It is important to realize that in our actual DFT calculation we cannot directly alter the charge state of the $V_{\rm C}$ in diamond.
+We can, however, modulate the total charge of the supercell which contains the isolated $V_{\rm C}$ and this total charge is redistributed throughout the supercell as a result of the DFT calculation.
+We used the DDEC6 method (see Section \ref{methods}) to compute the charge state of the $V_{\rm C}$ for a particular choice of the total charge of the supercell which contains the isolated $V_{\rm C}$ (we chose nine different values for the total charge of the system from $-6e$ to $+2e$).
+We note that our barriers for the neutral isolated $V_{\rm C}$ and the isolated $V_{\rm C}^-$ of about 2.6~eV and 3~eV, respectively, are in good agreement with other theoretical values of 2.6~eV and 3.5~eV.~\cite{Deak} Our results for the barrier height for an isolated $V_{\rm C}$ in diamond as a function of its charge state $q$ are illustrated in Fig. \ref{fig:charge_diffVC}.